What Files Do CNC Machines Use?

 ISO files contain a set of instructions that the machine needs to execute.
 These files can be easily imported into CAM software programs and converted into G-code files.

-Read More: What Is A 4 Axis CNC Machine?
+Read More: What Is G43 In CNC Code?

 Benefits of using specific file formats